davidjeddy/starshatter-dev/readme.md

 # Goal:
 Simply to keep some of the original projects that got me into web technologies alive and viewable for the public.
 Also gives me a body of content to try new system architecture with.

+# Road map:
+n/a project is for historic reference only.